harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 He recommended following this "anabolic phase" with a short-term vegetarian diet to "re-alkalize" the body.
 Similarly he alternated a low-carbohydrate diet with periods of carbohydrate loading.
 He was careful to point out the difference between natural and refined carbohydrate foods.
 He presented research data that strongly indicted refined carbohydrates as the real culprit in much of the century's degenerative disease.
 His articles went into surprising detail on the biochemical pathways through which sugar did its damage, pointing out the relation between sugar and atherosclerosis, abnormal increases in height and weight and skeletal anomalies.

 As for protein, he believed the average American could get along fine with just 45 grams of quality protein a day.
 However, he insisted that bodybuilders needed over 300 grams daily for several weeks to force the growth process.
 He believed in quality protein powders and used Blair's milk-and-egg blend until he came out with his own product.
-When he used the powders, he blended 1/3 of a cup with a dozen eggs and 12 ounces of raw cream or half &amp;amp; half.
+When he used the powders, he blended 1/3 of a cup with a dozen eggs and 12 ounces of raw cream or half & half.
 He was also big on steak and often ate his meat raw.mmended germ oils, amino acids, vitamin and mineral supplements, and hydrochloric acid (HCL).
 He recommended mineral rich sea kelp for its iodine content and dried liver extract for blood building and oxygen capacity boosting.
 Many bodybuilders used desiccated liver after the early 1950s experiments of Dr. Benjamin Ershoff.
 Ershoff who conducted the famous liver study wherein rats fed 10 percent desiccated liver swam far longer compared to controls.

 MACRONUTRIENTLAND

 In his early years, Blair recommended a very low carbohydrate diet.
 Later he advocated a diet consisting of 1/3 protein, 1/3 fat and 1/3 carbohydrates to build muscle; then he reversed himself and again urged avoidance of carbohydrate foods.
 But other bodybuilders included high levels of carbs in their diets.
 For example, teenage sensation Casey Viator, who became the youngest Mr. America ever at age 19, had his own special peanut butter pudding that consisted of 2 pounds of peanut butter, 1 jar of grape jelly and 3 or 4 bananas.
 The bananas were optional.
 This was part of a diet that also included 2 dozen eggs and 2 gallons of raw milk per day.
 Casey recalls his father not shedding too many tears when he finally moved out.

-A columnist in Strength &amp; Health magazine recommended the following carbohydrate-rich concoction for "getting big" along with a diet that allowed unlimited meat and eggs:
+A columnist in Strength & Health magazine recommended the following carbohydrate-rich concoction for "getting big" along with a diet that allowed unlimited meat and eggs:

 A one day supply of Hoffman's Gain Weight formula (based on soy protein)